We Compare SPAXX vs FZFXX:

 My Winner: SPAXX

 SPAXX and FZFXX are extremely similar.
-They are both mutual funds with the same high income, liquidity, and preserved capital goals.
+They are mutual funds with the same high income, liquidity, and preserved capital goals.

 Their historical yield is also almost the same.